Cognitive Penetrability of Perception

 The thesis of cognitive penetrability of perception states that the content of perceptual experience can be influenced by prior or concurrent psychological factors, such as beliefs, fears and desires.
-Advocates of this thesis could for instance claim that your desire of having a tall daughter might influence your perception, so that she appears to you to be taller than she is.
+Advocates of this thesis could, for instance, claim that your desire to have a tall daughter might influence your perception, so that she appears to you to be taller than she is.
 Although cognitive penetrability of perception is a controversial empirical hypothesis, it does not appear implausible.
-The possibility of its veracity has been adduced to challenge positions that maintain that perceptual experience has inherent justifying power.
+The possibility of its veracity has been cited in order to challenge positions that maintain that perceptual experience has inherent justifying power.

 This article presents some of the most influential positions in contemporary literature about whether cognitive penetration would undermine perceptual justification and why it would or would not do so.

-Some sections of this article focus on phenomenal conservatism, a popular conception of epistemic justification that more than any other has been targeted with objections that adduce the cognitive penetrability of experience.
+Some sections of this article focus on phenomenal conservatism, a popular conception of epistemic justification that more than any other has been targeted with objections that appeal to the cognitive penetrability of experience

 Table of Contents